 - Pack your cabbage very tightly into the sanitized 4-cup canning jar.
 Put your glass jar weight into the jar.

 - The brine should be at least 1-inch (2.54 cm) above the level of the cabbage.
-If not, you will need to add additional brine by dissolving salt in hot water.
+If not, you can make additional brine by mixing ¾ tablespoon salt per 2 cups of water.
 Your jar should be about 3 cups full.

 - Put the airlock lid on the jar.
 Leave the jar at room temperature to ferment (approximately 70°F/21°C.) My house is a little cooler than this at this time of the year, so I snuggled the jar next to a heating pad on the lowest setting.